 You get to choose.

-Lenders get the upper hand to choose whom they lend money.
+Lenders get the upper hand to choose to whom they lend money.
 So you can avoid those borrowers consolidating credit card debt.

 Who uses peer-to-peer microlending?

-P2P microlending helps individuals and owners of small businesses with low credit history secure microloans for growth and expansion.
+P2P microlending helps individuals and owners of small businesses with low credit histories secure microloans for growth and expansion.